HZcohort/DiNetxify/README.md

 binomial_result.to_csv("/your/project/path/binomial_result.csv")
 trajectory_result.to_csv("/your/project/path/trajectory_result.csv")
 ```

 ### 3.2 Step-by-step analysis

 #### 3.2.1 PheWAS Analysis

 The **step-by-step analysis** starts with a Phenome-wide Association Study (PheWAS) based on `DiseaseNetworkData` object, which aims to identify outcome phecode diseases significantly and positively associated with the exposure.
-In standard cohort studies, an unconditional Cox regression model adjusted for covariates is employed to estimate the effects of exposure on each outcome phecode disease.
-In matched-cohort studies, a conditional Cox regression model, also adjusted for covariates, is utilized to determine the association between exposure and each outcome phecode disease.
-For exposed-only cohort studies, the incidence rate of each outcome phecode disease is calculated within the overall study population.
+In a standard cohort study, an unconditional cox regression model adjusted for covariates is employed to estimate the effects of exposure on each outcome phecode disease.
+In a matched-cohort study, a stratified cox regression model adjusting for covariates, is utilized to determine the association between exposure and each outcome phecode disease.
+For a exposed-only cohort study, the incidence rate of each outcome phecode disease is calculated within the overall study population.

 The following example code show how to use `DiseaseNetPy.phewas()` to PheWAS analysis in a matched-cohort study.